Contact Professor Kevin Morrell

 - Taylor B, Hewison A, Cross-Sudworth F & Morrell K (2022) Transformational Change in maternity services in England: a longitudinal qualitative study of a national transformation programme ‘Early Adopter’, BMC Health Services Research, 22 (1) Article No. 57.

-- Fernandes O, Morrell K & Heracleous L (2021) How can governments tax multinational enterprises more fairly?
-A discourse analysis, Policy and Politics, Available online 18 October 2021 (4).
+- Fernandes O, Morrell K & Heracleous L (2021) How can governments tax multinational enterprises more fairly? a discourse analysis, Policy and Politics, 49 (4) 495-512.

 - Learmonth M & Morrell K (2021) ‘Leadership’ as a project: Neoliberalism and the proliferation of ‘leaders’, Organization Theory, 2 (4) 1-19.